yamato53/Web-Development-Roadmap/README.md

 # JavaScript Resources

 JavaScript is where things start to get interesting.
-Why?
-Because code is fundamentally different than anything else you’ve done before.
-By that I mean, computers work on a series of 1's and 0's, yes and nos, if's and else's.
-As such, it's difficult (at first) to wrap your head around the basic idea of why code is written the way it is.
+This section is where you'll finally learn the first steps of actually *programming* in web development.
+As such, this is likely where you'll spend the longest time learning material, building projects and writing code.
+Programming is tough!
+But don't let that discourage you.
+Start out with small steps and really do your best to understand the concepts you're learning before moving on to more advanced parts of JS.

+Coding is fundamentaly different than anything you've likely learned in the past, so take your time!
+If you get stuck, don't skip by.
+Learning and solving solutions is the essence of a programmer's career.
+As such, learning and developing your puzzle solving skills is critical to your future life as a dev.

 With that said, I’d start here.